adobbs/pong/README.md

 # pong
+Pong recreations using a variety of game engines:
-Pong recreation using Lua and Love2D with a simple AI opponent.
+- Love2D scripted in Lua with a simple AI opponent.